Linda Ronstadt: Return to roots music

 In 2010, Ronstadt contributed the arrangement and lead vocal to "A La Orilla de un Palmar" on the Chieftains' studio album San Patricio (with Ry Cooder).
 This remains her most recent commercially available recording as lead vocalist.

 Retirement

 In 2011, Ronstadt was interviewed by the Arizona Daily Star and announced her retirement.
-In August 2013, she revealed to Alanna Nash, writing for AARP, that she has Parkinson's disease and "can no longer sing a note."
+In August 2013, she revealed to Alanna Nash, writing for AARP, that she had Parkinson's disease and could "no longer sing a note."
 Her diagnosis was subsequently re-evaluated as progressive supranuclear palsy.
 Her memoir Feels Like Home: A Song for the Sonoran Borderlands was published in 2022.